Fire risk assessment

 Fire safety in your business premises

 Under current Fire Safety Legislation, you, as a Responsible Person within your business, must carry out a suitable and sufficient Fire Risk Assessment.
 This assesses the risk of fire to your employees and others who are associated with your business and its work.
-If you feel that your premises is too complex to write one yourself, you can use this guide by the National Fire Chiefs Council to help you with how to choose a competent fire risk assessor.
+If you feel that your premises is too complex to write one yourself, you can use the Fire Sector Federation guide (.pdf) to help you choose one.

 Nottinghamshire Fire and Rescue Service categorises premises by risk level, placing premises that have sleeping on site or visitors that may be unfamiliar with the layout in a higher risk category due to delays in discovery of fire or making an escape.